Python CAN Bus USB Streaming API [+Grafana-MQTT Dashboards]

 Need to continuously monitor CAN based systems and automate alerts?

-In many production/testing/development use cases, you may need to deploy automation scripts that records CAN data, DBC decodes it - and reacts according to e.g. certain patterns.
-For example, you may have a temperature-sensitive process where you could deploy one or more CANmod.temp units to measure temperatures, stream this data to a PC - and send an alert if certain thresholds are crossed.
-Or, you could use a CLX000 to record CAN bus data during e.g. an automotive lab test and script it to transmit certain CAN based commands when event X, Y or Z happens.
+In many production/testing/development use cases, you may need to deploy automation scripts that record CAN data, DBC decode it and react according to certain patterns.
+For example, you may have a temperature-sensitive process where you could deploy one or more CANmod.temp units to measure temperatures, stream this data to a PC and send an alert if certain thresholds are crossed.
+Or, you could use a CANsub to record CAN bus data during e.g. an automotive lab test and script it to transmit certain CAN based commands when event X, Y or Z happens.

 Visualize data in 100% free & customizable dashboards